SGSE18/health-ledger-network/README.md

 * Peer 0 - port :7051 / EventHub :7053
 * Orderer - port :7050

+To simplify the interaction with the network, there is a client wrapper (`ledgerclient.js`) in the `deploy-chaincode` subfolder and several scripts to demonstrate the usage.
+See also section [Chaincode deployment](#chaincode-deployment) for further information.

 ## Certificates
 For the interaction with the hyperledger network, each user needs a private key and a corresponding certificate signed by an hyperledger peer certificate